dgp1130/blog/src/www/posts/ctor.md

 tags: posts
 layout: pages/post
 title: Construct Better
-date: 2020-10-30T12:00:00-07:00
+date: 2020-11-12T12:00:00-07:00
 excerpt: |
   Can programming languages design better constructors?
-Let us explore modern constructor design, its flaws, and what can be done better.
+Let us explore modern constructor design, its flaws, and some potential improvements.
 ---

-* TODO: `ctor<T>` is the name of this implementation, X is a conceptual name?
 * TODO: Limitations of constructor interfaces vs a function that returns `ctor<T>`?
 * TODO: Don't use `Model`, give less abstract examples?
 * TODO: Does this break encapsulation too much?
 Is it reasonable to allow consumers to provide a superclass implementation?
-* TODO: Check misspellings of inheritance.
 * TODO: Choosing a parent class at construction time means there could be public symbol conflicts.
 * TODO: Extending a sibling class foot-gun.
 * TODO: Line length of code examples for mobile devices.
 * TODO: vtable challenges?
+* TODO: Language not required.

 # Construct Better